How To Find Your Android Phone With Android Device Manager

 It’s a dreaded moment when you reach for your pocket and find that your phone isn’t there.
-You may have left it on the shop counter, dropped it in the car or may be it’s just lying on the sofa; but you have no idea where it is.
+You may have left it on the shop counter, dropped it in the car, or maybe it’s just lying on the sofa, but you have no idea where it is.
 If you lost your Android phone; there is no need to panic.
 You can still recover it using the built-in Android Device Manager.

 The Android Device Manager will show you the current location of the phone and also let you send remote commands to lock or wipe your phone.
-In today’s post, we will show you how you can recover your android phone using Android Device Manager.
+In today’s post, we will show you how you can recover your Android phone using Android Device Manager.

 Access Android Device Manager

 The Android Device Manager will only let you track your Android phone if it is already enabled in it.
-Fortunately, the Android Device Manager is enabled by default on all the Android devices, so there is a chance it is enabled on your device as well.
+Fortunately, the Android Device Manager is enabled by default on all Android devices, so there is a chance it is enabled on your device as well.

-Now go to Android Device Manager web portal in your browser and sign in using your Google account.
+Now go to the Android Device Manager web portal in your browser and sign in using your Google account.
 You will see the current location of your phone on a map with more details on the top left side.
 To track your Android phone or execute remote commands, it must have a stable internet connection.
-If it doesn’t have a internet connection, you will see its last recorded location and the remote commands will execute as soon as the phone connects to a network.
+If it doesn’t have an internet connection, you will see its last recorded location and the remote commands will execute as soon as the phone connects to a network.

 Find Lost Android Phone in Your Present Location

 If Android Device Manager shows that your phone is still in your house or anywhere you are present right now, then simply ringing it will help you find it.
-Best of all, Android Device Manager is capable of ringing the phone even if it is on “Silent” mode.
+Best of all, Android Device Manager is capable of ringing the phone even if it is in “Silent” mode.
 In the same web portal, click on the “Ring” command and confirm the prompt.
 This will make your phone ring at full volume for 5 minutes straight.
 If your phone is nearby, you should be able to find it.

 What To Do If You Lost Your Android Phone Outside?

 If your phone is out of your reach, then the first thing you should do is lock down your phone.
-This will ensure no one access your phone data if they get their hands on your phone.
+This will ensure no one accesses your phone data if they get their hands on your phone.

 Lock Phone with Android Device Manager